 Over the years we have found that nonprofit organizations operating with limited or restricted resources are often unable to access professional development opportunities — yet these opportunities provide a critical means for leaders to make connections and develop knowledge and skills that will enhance the impact of their work.
-In the coming weeks, CVNL will launch our Access Fund initiative, designed to offset the cost of workshops, leadership development programs, and consulting services for member organizations.
+CVNL has launched its Access Fund initiative, designed to offset the cost of leadership development programs for member organizations.
 Read more and apply here.

 ELP is an intensive leadership development program that uses a cohort model.
 A group of 12-18 professionals are admitted each cycle of the program (offered each year in Marin and Napa in spring and fall) and complete sessions together.
 This creates a stronger sense of group membership which is intentionally fostered throughout the program: members have more opportunities to learn from one another and also establish professional ties that often last beyond the program itself.
 Such networks are valuable in terms of continued professional support and growth.

 ELP combines a set of core methodologies, including teaching, peer learning, coaching, and experiential learning.
 To work at this depth, we engage outside experts and practitioners who share our commitment to leadership development within the nonprofit sector.
 To read more about our faculty, click here.
 This allows us to blend our own content with the best content of others in order to create a program that is relevant and responsive to the most pressing needs of nonprofits.

 We’ve framed the program around 10 core sessions, or competencies, that we believe are the most critical to success.
 We also recognize that people will engage in different ways with the content, bringing their own experiences and capabilities to the table.
 As such, we design each session differently, being sure to cater to different learning styles, aptitudes, and experience-levels.

 Through the course of the program, participants experience the following: